hariv/hariv.github.io/_pages/about.md

 ---

 Hello!
 I'm a Computer Science Ph.D student at the University of California Davis where I am advised by Professor [Sam King](https://bob.cs.ucdavis.edu/) and Professor [Zubair Shafiq](https://web.cs.ucdavis.edu/~zubair/).
-I primarily conduct research on building privacy-preserving authentication and anti-fraud systems.
-I am also interested in exploring the fingerprinting capabilities of computer hardware.
+I specialize in security and privacy research with a focus on digital identities.
+My work involves conducting measurements, employing machine learning techniques, and building systems to discover and deploy innovative vectors for establishing digital identities, including hardware and biometrics.

 ## News
 ### 2024